Apo Island: Marine sanctuary and tourism

 Apo Island was a community-organized marine sanctuaries, and as such it has been well documented by the global science community.
 The project was started when Dr. Angel Alcala, a marine scientist from the Silliman University Marine Laboratory introduced to the local fishermen the importance of creating a marine sanctuary in the area.
 Initially, there was hesitation on the part of the locals, but after a three-year dialogue, Dr. Alcala convinced the island community to establish the sanctuary.
 Assisted by the staff of the SU Marine Laboratory in 1982, the local fishermen selected an area along 450 meters of shoreline and extending 500 meters from shore as the sanctuary site.
 Since then, the project initiated on the island led to the creation of hundreds of other marine sanctuaries in the Philippines.

 At present, the island is home to over 650 documented species of fish and estimated to have over 400 species of corals.
 Most of the Philippines' 450 species of coral can be found here, from tiny bubble corals to huge gorgonian sea fans and brain corals.
 Visitors and tourists pay a fee to enter Apo Island and to snorkel or dive in the marine sanctuary there.
 These fees are used to keep the sanctuary clean and in good condition.

 In 2003, Chicago's Shedd Aquarium opened a Wild Reef exhibit based on Apo Island's surrounding reef and marine sanctuary.
 In 2008, Sport Diver Magazine listed Apo Island as one of the top 100 diving spots in the world.

-As of 2017, the fish sanctuary, at the southeastern part of the island was closed "temporarily" since 2014 for the reason of super typhoon Haiyan that has destroyed the shallow coral reef.
-This beach is indeed facing the ocean and is now banned from snorkelling and the place is now used to park fishing boats.
+The fish sanctuary, at the southeastern part of the island has been closed "temporarily" since 2011 after it got devastated by typhoon Sendong.
+This beach is indeed facing the ocean and is now banned from snorkeling and the place is now used to park fishing boats.
 Though the island is not a marine reserve, only the local population have the right to catch fish.
 The main advantages on the island is indeed the facilities for diving residing on the island (with tanks and compressors) and the protection of sea turtles where more than 60 are recorded, and an amazing diversity of soft and hard corals.
-In the north part of the island, currents offer exceptionally clear waters even during the planktonic season (December thru March) with a school of jacks, 13 barracudas, few groupers located near Coconut diving spot.
+In the north part of the island, currents offer exceptionally clear waters with a school of jacks, 13 barracudas, few groupers located near Coconut diving spot.